International System of Units: 2019 redefinition

-Reverse dependencies of the SI base units on seven physical constants, which are assigned exact numerical values in the 2019 redefinition.
+Dependencies of the SI base units on seven physical constants, which are assigned exact numerical values in the 2019 redefinition.
 Unlike in the previous definitions, the base units are all derived exclusively from constants of nature.
 Here, $a \rightarrow b$ means that $a$ is used to define $b$.

 After the metre was redefined in 1960, the International Prototype of the Kilogram (IPK) was the only physical artefact upon which base units (directly the kilogram and indirectly the ampere, mole and candela) depended for their definition, making these units subject to periodic comparisons of national standard kilograms with the IPK.
 During the 2nd and 3rd Periodic Verification of National Prototypes of the Kilogram, a significant divergence had occurred between the mass of the IPK and all of its official copies stored around the world: the copies had all noticeably increased in mass with respect to the IPK.
 During extraordinary verifications carried out in 2014 preparatory to redefinition of metric standards, continuing divergence was not confirmed.
 Nonetheless, the residual and irreducible instability of a physical IPK undermined the reliability of the entire metric system to precision measurement from small (atomic) to large (astrophysical) scales.

 By avoiding the use of an artefact to define units, all issues with the loss, damage, and change of the artefact are avoided.